 Laguna Beach is renowned for its beautiful beaches, culture and bohemian style.
 It’s the perfect place if you love art, with lots of galleries, art festivals and local talent to check out.

-Laguna Beach can be found in southern Orange County, California, and is a wonderful coastal town and getaway.
+Laguna Beach can be found in southern Orange County, California (see also our article on Temecula), and is a wonderful coastal town and getaway.
 It’s full of restaurants, beaches, bars and art galleries so that you can cut loose and have a chilled weekend.
 You’ll definitely want to hit the Laguna Art Museum, before heading to the beach to enjoy some fun watersports.

 If you want a fun day out at the beach that isn’t too far away, then head down to Huntington Beach!
 This place was put on the map by the Beach Boys during the 60s, and is now known as Surf City, USA as it is one of the biggest hotspots for surfing enthusiasts.